jnduli/blog_jnduli.co.ke/content/drafts/comic_site_migration_to_sqlite.rst

 Comic Site Migration to SQLite
 ##############################

-:date: 2022-12-27
+:date: 2023-01-07
 :category: Computer
 :slug: comic_site_migration_to_sqlite
 :author: John Nduli
 .. :status: published

-I used postgres as the database for my comic site but chose to migrate to sqlite
+Postgres was the database for my comic site but I chose to migrate to sqlite because it would:
-because:

-- It would be easier to back up
+- be easier to back up
-- It would use less resources on my server
+- use less resources on my server
-- It would be one less service to manage
+- be one less service to manage

 I also don't get a lot of traffic so it wouldn't have an impact.

 The process followed this general pattern:

 1. Change the code to use sqlite instead of postgres.
-I'd maintain the same paths to the static resources so that I wouldn't have to move these.
+I'd maintain the same paths to the static resources so that I wouldn't have to move these (I stored static resources on the host).
 2. Change the docker-compose yml file to:
     - Use a different local port for the sqlite instance
     - Use a different project name